Patrolin/qfloat/README.md

 ## Motivation
 We want to convert a float into the shortest necessary string representation, meaning:
+1) It is the shortest string representation of that float.
-1) We are able to convert the string back into the original float.
+2) We are able to convert the string back into the original float.

+(libc only provides either 1. or 2., but not both)

+We also want to be able to parse arbitrary float strings:
-2) It is the shortest string representation of that float.
+1) We are able to parse the shortest string representation correctly, with the correct rounding (round-to-even).

-(libc only provides one of these at a time)
+2) We are able to parse arbitrary-length user input correctly.

 Consider the following floats:
 ```c